-$NN\ Leven\ applies\ a\ Partial\ Internal\ Model\ as\ it\ better\ reflects\ the\ risk\ profile\ and\ facilitates\ better\ risk\ management\ purposes.\ In\ particular:$
+NN Leven applies a Partial Internal Model as it better reflects the risk profile and facilitates better risk management purposes.
+In particular:

 - An Internal Model approach better reflects the specific assets and therefore the market risk in the portfolio of NN Leven e.g. property risk, sovereign and other credit spread risks.
-In addition, the approach to the most significant non-market risks within NN Leven such as longevity (trend uncertainty) and expense risk (closed block treatment) is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - In the case of Disability/Morbidity Risks, the product features and experience in the Dutch market are different from those in the wider European market, e.g. greater emphasis is placed on claimants returning to work in the Netherlands - The Standard Formula diversification assumptions do not recognise all the diversification of risks that exist in the NN Leven portfolios - The Internal Model accounts for the volatility adjustment by means of an approach recognising the illiquidity of liabilities in the asset shocks.
+In addition, the approach to the most significant non-market risks within NN Leven such as life risk and expense risk is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - In the case of disability/morbidity risks, the product features and experience in the Dutch market are different from those in the wider European market, e.g. greater emphasis is placed on claimants returning to work in the Netherlands. - The Standard Formula diversification assumptions do not recognise all the diversification of risks that exist in the NN Leven portfolios. - The Internal Model accounts for the volatility adjustment by means of an approach recognizing the illiquidity of liabilities in the asset shocks.
 Reference is made to section D.2 (in paragraph 'Matching and volatility adjustment, transitional measures and transitional risk-free interest rate term structure') for further information on NN Leven's volatility adjustment

-There are no differences between the Internal Models used at NN Leven and the Internal Model used to calculate the Group SCR.
+There are no differences between the Internal Model used at NN Leven and the Internal Model used to calculate the Group SCR.

-Risks covered by the Internal Model which are not -or differently-covered in the Standard Formula
+Risks covered by the Internal Model which are not -or differently- covered in the Standard Formula

-Risk arises from the possibility that actual experience will negatively deviate from expectations, which results in economic losses for NN Leven.
-In this respect, NN Leven identified the following risk factors, and developed probability distributions for these various risk factors, as part of its Internal Model, which leads to the Basic Solvency Capital requirement ('BSCR')1:
+Risk arises from the possibility that actual occurrences will negatively deviate from expectations, resulting in economic losses for NN Leven.
+In this respect, NN Leven identified the risk factors and developed accompanying P&L distributions based on the NN Group Internal Model, leading to the Basic Solvency Capital requirement ('BSCR').
+This scheme below reflects the NN Group Internal Model: P&C and Premium re-rating risks are not applicable for NN Leven.
+In addition NN Leven has a waiver to use the Standard Formula for Morbidity in the Internal Model.